 Switching out ingredients to healthy and more digestible alternatives will keep your spirits high and assist your immune system to stay healthy all winter long!

 When looking for recipes online, I suggest googling recipes with the terms “vegan,” “gluten-free,” and “paleo”!
 Another option is to use classic recipes and switch selective ingredients to a healthier version!
 I’ve made dozens of recipes using this approach including: bread, casseroles, cakes, and cranberries.
 It’s very doable and fun!

 How To Approach Friends And Family Who Eat Differently Than You

 Here are some helpful things to remember and useful approaches that I’ve honed over my decades-long experience of being a “weird eater” when bringing alternative dishes to functions with “normal” friends or family.

 - You can’t change anyone and trying to change other people’s dietary choices will make them more defensive and closed off.

-- A well-received, classic vegan approach is to bring an alternative dessert to festive functions.
-You can make alternative desserts using coconut cream, maple syrup, and rich nuts like cashews, so they’re very well received as the first step into alternative, healthy eating.
+- A well-received, classic vegan approach is to bring an alternative dessert to a festive function.
+You can make alternative desserts using coconut cream, maple syrup, and rich nuts like cashews, which make for a delicious alternative that everyone will love!

 - One of the best approaches I learned by being raised vegetarian in the 1990’s in Utah (which it was very strange to be vegetarian during that era) was to approach these kinds of events with kindness and graciousness towards other people’s belief systems and food choices.
 By having an open heart and not being pushy, others may be drawn to ask questions because your energy is delightfully inviting.